Shepherded Incorporation

 At its heart, this is about receiving people—not acquiring assets, and discerning long-term gospel fruitfulness rather than short-term solutions.

-If Madison votes yes, that vote would initiate a process—not an immediate move.
+• Madison First Baptist voted yes, which initiates a process—not an immediate move.
 Over time, and only with continued clarity and peace, that process could include:

 • Selling our current Germantown property